andikleen/pmu-tools/README.md

 It's recommended to measure the work load only after the startup phase by using interval mode or attaching later. level 1 or running without -d is generally the most reliable.
+If your perf stat is new enough (3.12+) the --initial-delay option is useful to skip the startup phase.

 One of the events (even used by level 1) requires a recent enough kernel that understands its counter constraints.
 3.10+ is safe.